Antvirf/stui/README.md

 2. Run `stui`.
 Use the `-help` flag to view arguments for additional configuration.

     <!-- REPLACE_START -->
-    ```
+    ```txt
     Usage of ./stui:
       -copied-lines-separator string
           string to use when separating copied lines in clipboard (default "\n")
       -copy-first-column-only
           if true, only copy the first column of the table to clipboard when copying (default true)
       -default-column-width int
           minimum default width of columns in table views, if not overridden in column config (default 2)
       -job-columns-config string
           comma-separated list of scontrol fields to show in job view, suffix field name with ':<width>' to set column width, use '//' to combine columns. (default "JobId,Partition,UserId,JobName:25,JobState,RunTime,NodeList,QOS,NumCPUs,Mem")
       -node-columns-config string
           comma-separated list of scontrol fields to show in node view, suffix field name with ':<width>' to set column width, use '//' to combine columns. (default "NodeName,Partitions:15,State,CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES:20,Reason:25,Boards")
       -partition string
           limit views to specific partition only, leave empty to show all partitions
       -quiet
           if set, do not print any log lines to console
       -refresh-interval duration
           interval when to refetch data, specify as a duration e.g. '300ms', '1s', '2m' (default 1m0s)
       -request-timeout duration
           timeout setting for fetching data, specify as a duration e.g. '300ms', '1s', '2m' (default 5s)
       -search-debounce-interval duration
           interval to wait before searching, specify as a duration e.g. '300ms', '1s', '2m' (default 50ms)
       -show-keyboard-shortcuts
           print keyboard shortcuts and exit
       -slurm-binaries-path string
           path where Slurm binaries like 'sinfo' and 'squeue' can be found, if not in $PATH
       -slurm-conf-location string
           path to slurm.conf for the desired cluster, if not set, fall back to SLURM_CONF env var or configless lookup if not set
       -version
           print version information and exit
     ```
     <!-- REPLACE_END -->

 3. Keyboard shorcuts within `stui`

     <!-- REPLACE_SHORTCUTS_START -->
-    ```
+    ```txt
     General Shortcuts
     1        Switch to Nodes view
     2        Switch to Jobs view